6 Possible Causes of Constipation with Gastritis & 6 Tips to Treat.

 - Progressive muscle relaxation.

-- Biofeedback, a method for stress and constipation relief. the idea is to provide you with information about your muscle tension using a special device. this helps you control your muscle relaxation. a special type of biofeedback is present for control of your sphincter muscles in constipation.
+- Biofeedback, is a method for stress and constipation relief. the idea is to provide you with information about your muscle tension using a special device. this helps you control your muscle relaxation. a special type of biofeedback is present for control of your sphincter muscles in constipation.

 Learn More about the easy stress relief mechanisms.